Integrate AEM Assets with Adobe InDesign Server

 - To enable the multi-session support for Adobe CS6 and late, check the enable.multisession.name checkbox under com.day.cq.dam.ids.impl.IDSJobProcessor.name configuration .

-- Create a pool of < .If there are multiple machines running InDesign Servers, add SOAP endpoints (number of processors per machine -1) for each machine.You may choose to enable Blacklisting of IDS workers when working with pool of workers.To do so, enable the "enable.retry.name" checkbox, under the com.day.cq.dam.ids.impl.IDSJobProcessor.name configuration, which enables IDS job retrials.Also, under the com.day.cq.dam.ids.impl.IDSPoolImpl.name configuration, set a positive value for max.errors.to.blacklist parameter which determines number of job retrials before barring an IDS from the job handlers listBy default, after the configurable (retry.interval.to.whitelist.name) time in minutes the IDS worker is revalidated.
-If the worker is found online, it is removed from the blacklist
+- Create a pool of < .If there are multiple machines running InDesign Servers, add SOAP endpoints (number of processors per machine -1) for each machine.When working with pool of workers, you can enable blocked list of IDS workers.To do so, enable the "enable.retry.name" checkbox, under the com.day.cq.dam.ids.impl.IDSJobProcessor.name configuration, which enables IDS job retrials.Also, under the com.day.cq.dam.ids.impl.IDSPoolImpl.name configuration, set a positive value for max.errors.to.blacklist parameter which determines number of job retrials before barring an IDS from the job handlers listBy default, after the configurable ( retry.interval.to.whitelist.name ) time in minutes the IDS worker is revalidated.
+If the worker is found online, it is removed from the blocked list.

 Enable support for Adobe InDesign server 10.0 or later